|

 bearing disease indications / claims).
 Observe the steady evaporation

+of presumed evidence.
 Investigation started with the earliest

 comprehensive 1984 review by Scofield,